Loket Castle: Margrave's House

-Built in romanesque style, it was finally set up into its present appearance to serve as the town museum in 1907.
-After recent reconstructions the museum of locally-made porcelain has been re-opened to the public on the first floor.
+Built in Romanesque style, it was set up in its present appearance to serve as the town museum in 1907.
+After recent reconstructions, the museum of locally made porcelain has been re-opened to the public on the first floor.
 Later, exhibitions were also held in other rooms in the castle.
-Several tombstones are arranged in a row by the entrance to the building.
-One of them coming from rabbi Benjamin's Renaissance tomb from the extinct Jewish cemetery, which was situated on the Robičské suburb, with a laudatory poem dating approximately of 1700, while the others come from the former Loket cemetery at St. John's Church.
+Several tombstones are placed in a row by the entrance to the building.
+One of them originates from the Renaissance tomb of a certain Rabbi Benjamin from the now disappeared Jewish cemetery, which was situated in the Robičské suburb, with a laudatory poem dating approximately to 1700, while the others come from the former Loket cemetery at St. John's Church.

-Archeological hall
+Archaeological hall

-During the archeological research in spring 1993, many fragments as well as other materials from the time of the many reconstruction periods in the Loket castle were found.
-The masonry of the original Romanesque rampart from before 1230, when the castle was built, was then uncovered.
+During the archaeological research in spring 1993, many fragments as well as other materials from the time of the many reconstruction periods in the Loket castle were found.
+The masonry of the original Romanesque rampart from before 1230, when the castle was first built, was then uncovered.
 The walls are 2.2 by 2.5 m thick.
 They are based directly on the rock and are built entirely of quarry stone.
 In the upper part of the excavation, below the main window, the walls of the palace from the times of the castle reconstruction during the reign of King Wenceslas and the remains of a Renaissance kitchen dating back to 1528–1536 were also found.
-In the corner a rectangular foundation for a heating element is also noticeable next to a worn-away stone threshold.
+In the corner a rectangular foundation for a heating structure is also noticeable next to a worn-out stone threshold.

 Rotunda

-The rotunda, originally hidden in the body of a spiral staircase in the northern part of the castle, indicates its Slavs origin.
+The rotunda, originally hidden in the body of a spiral staircase in the northern part of the castle, indicates its Slavic origin.
 It has an inner diameter of 3.6 m with a peripheral wall of about 75 to 80 cm thick and stood alone until 1966 when it was discovered.
-It probably originated at the end of the 12th century because the complete building concept of a Romanesque castle would otherwise have been an exception in the concept of Premyslid castles of the 12th century.
-It needs to be added that even historians do not agree whether the castle was the work of the Schtauf or Premyslid architecture.
+It probably originated at the end of the 12th century, because the complete building concept of a Romanesque castle would otherwise have been an exception in the concept of Premyslid castles of the 12th century.
+It needs to be added that even historians do not agree whether the castle is an example of Staufer or Premyslid architecture.